calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

 [Bianca Williams: Sprinter says 'I've never had to experience anything like this'](https://www.bbc.co.uk/sport/athletics/53305712)
 > Officers from the Directorate of Professional Standards have reviewed both footage from social media, and the body-worn video of the officers, and are satisfied that there is no concern around the officers' conduct.

+When you tackle _issues_, you should consider if issue is with the _process_ or the issue is with the _individual_.

 ### Business Comms/Handbooks/Training

 You will have induction packs/training.
 As a member of staff you are expected to know all of it.
 Ignorance is not an excuse.

-Many organisations have
+Many organisations have online e-learning.
-* online e-learning
-    * You have to tick a box to say I've read this.
-This means if you break this, it is your fault
+You have to tick a box to say I've read this.

 Is it the _organisations_ fault or _your_ fault?

 If you've ticked the box - then you should know - It's your fault.

 ### Summary of national process's for schools